 What if I don't have a computer?

-A public library is minutes away from some houses offering computers with internet access, also at the Libbie house there is a computer that is available for all residents to use free of charge.
+A public library is minutes away from the house offering computers with internet access.
 If you don't have a computer there's usually someone willing to let you borrow theirs, but we make no guarantees.